Abishalini/LipReadingGUI/README.md

 Reference - https://github.com/rizkiarm/LipNet
 Research Paper - https://arxiv.org/abs/1611.01599

-The repository contains a small subset of GRID CORPUS to see how code for preprocessing, training and GUI works.
+The repository contains a small subset of GRID CORPUS to see how code for preprocessing, training and prediction works.

-# Dataset Preprocessing
+## Dataset Preprocessing
 Run mouth_extract.py in the MouthExtract directory.
 The code loads videos from the Video folder and saves each video as 75 mouth-crop frames.

-# Network Training
+## Network Training
 Run train.py in the Training directory.
 The code loads training data which is preprocessed.

+## Prediction
+Run GUI.py in the PredictGUI directory.